hyolmongima/robotics-autonomy-sim/README.md

 # Robotics Autonomy Sim — A* Path Planner + Pure Pursuit Controller on Grid World for Diff.
 Drive Robot (MVP)

-This repo is a lightweight 2D Python + Matplotlib simulation for me to familiarize myself on various elements of closed-loop non-holonomic mobile robotics including planning, controls and state estimation.
+This repo is a lightweight 2D Python + Matplotlib simulation for me to familiarize on various elements of closed-loop non-holonomic mobile robotics including planning, controls and state estimation.

 ## Run